potty/react-anchorme/README.md

 ### Basic usage

-Component takes string as a children, detects urls, emails, IP addresses in it and replaces them with clickable links.
+Component takes string as a children, detects urls, emails, IP addresses in it and replaces them with clickable HTML links.

 ```jsx static
 import React from 'react'